EspeoBlockchain/gardener-server/docs/getting-started.rst

 Server logs
 --------------
-Go to server container logs to check if response was sent.
-Moreover you can check request and response in the monitor if you installed and ran it.
+Look up the server container logs to check if response was sent.
+Moreover, you can check the request and response in the monitor if you've installed and ran it.

 Read more
 ------------